cyberofficial/Synthalingua/CODE_OF_CONDUCT.md

 ## Scope

+This Code of Conduct applies to all community spaces, including but not limited to:

+* **Code repositories (e.g., GitHub)**: This includes pull requests, issues, discussions, code reviews, and any other interactions within the project's codebase.
+* **Communication channels:**  Such as mailing lists, forums, chat platforms (e.g., Slack, Discord), online meetings, and social media groups associated with the project.
+* **Project-related events:** Both online and in-person events such as conferences, meetups, workshops, or hackathons.

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+Furthermore, this Code of Conduct applies when individuals represent the community in any official capacity.
+Examples include:

-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+* **Using official project branding:**  Such as email addresses, social media accounts, or websites affiliated with the project.
+* **Acting as a designated representative:**  At conferences, workshops, or in interactions with external parties.
+* **Contributing to official project documentation or resources.**

+**We expect anyone who interacts with our community to adhere to this Code of Conduct, regardless of their role or level of involvement.**

 ## Enforcement